 For healthcare administrators or managers who would like to advance to higher-level positions, such as vice president or chief operating officer, a master’s degree in a health-related field or a master’s in business administration with a concentration in healthcare can be beneficial.

-Herzing also offers an online MBA in Healthcare Management.
-This program provides students a more in-depth education of healthcare-specific issues, such as finance, insurance operations, and compliance issues.
-It can be completed in a few as 12 months when enrolled full time.
+Herzing also offers multiple options at the master's degree level, including a Master of Science in Healthcare Administration and an MBA in Healthcare Management.
+These programs provides students a more in-depth education of healthcare-specific issues, such as finance, insurance operations, and compliance issues.

 How much can I make?